 If history is more what you’re into, you can visit the Nottingham Castle where you can see the Robin Hood Statue!
 Or for the adventurous why not discover Nottingham’s caves?
 Below the streets of Nottingham is the vast man-made caves which you can explore for yourself!

-We offer a variety of student accommodation in Nottingham, from large shared flats to beautiful en-suite studios.
-Radford Mill is a high-spec luxury student village comprised of studios, apartments and townhouses built around the early 20th century mill building.
-The Glasshouse is a large student accommodation offering students the choice of shared flats, en-suite rooms and 1-2 bedroom apartments.
+We offer a variety of student accommodation in Nottingham, from large shared flats to beautiful en suite studios.
+The Glasshouse is a large student accommodation offering students the choice of shared flats, en suite rooms and 1-2 bedroom apartments.
 The accommodation has a gym and an Aldi attached to it, so you are never too far away to nip to the shops.
 Nottingham Square is a converted listed building, which has a modern and stylish interior.
 Students can choose between living with a group of friends or a large studio just for you.
 If you want to live near to Rock City, Bowman House is the student accommodation for you!
 You can live in your own luxury studio apartment, which comes complete with integrated kitchen appliances and 100Mbps Wifi.
 If you fancy living in the heart of Canning Circus, Orbital is the one for you.
 With a range of modern studios and cluster apartments, all with spacious double beds, stylish ensuite bathrooms and flat screen TVs as standard, there is something for everyone.

-Nottingham Trent University is within walking distance of both Bowman House and The Glasshouse, with all of our other student accommodation in Nottingham within easy reach via public transport.
+Nottingham Trent University is within walking distance of our Bowman House, The Glasshouse, Miura, Nottingham Square and Orbital properties with all of our other student accommodation in Nottingham within easy reach via public transport.
 It is a popular university within the UK, and is home to over 26,000 students.
 In terms of student satisfaction it is regularly rated in the top 15 in university polls and is rated as gold for teaching.
 The Student’s Union has a 2,400-capacity venue with a £1 million worth of sound and lighting equipment, has three bars, a large sports hall and 30ft climbing wall, and a 100-station fitness suite.
 It truly is one of the best Student’s Union buildings in the entire country.
 Students have the option of over 160 clubs and societies, as well as providing an in-house radio station and online magazine.
 It has consistently performed as one of the top post-1992 universities and continues to invest in the development of the university and Student’s Union to improve the quality of life for all students.

 Nottingham Language Academy is located on the doorstep of Orbital and within walking distance of Bowman House.
 It is a small, independent language school in the heart of the city that offers a large selection of practical language courses and flexible study options with a view to motivating students and maintaining focus through high-quality teaching provision.
 Whether you intend to work overseas, travel, or improve your chances of being accepted at a University or job, it is a great place to study.